DHayes23/Valencia-Tennis/README.md

 ### **Code Institute Student Care Team**
 ---
 * I would like to thank the Student Care Team for their work behind the scenes to ensure that students have the opportunity to work to the best of their abilities.
+---
+### **Code Institute Tutor Team**
+---
+* I would like to thank the tutors for providing their expertise when I encountered problems throughout the development of the site.